 Phaggoo told WABC: “For somebody up to no good, they could have caused a lot of damage, because the planes were taking off and landing maybe about 400 feet from us. ...
 We got there by accident, but it wouldn’t be hard for somebody who wanted to intentionally be there to get there.”

 Security measures were immediately stepped up at the airport after the incident.
 “The fact they were able to do this is of great concern to us,” Difulco said.

 Alan Hicks, another Port Authority spokesman, told The Associated Press that an investigation was examining patrol procedures and supervision.

 Mayor Michael Bloomberg, however, said the incident had been overblown.
 “They were hardly terrorists,” he told reporters at a news conference to unveil a local flood control system.

-Security at JFK has become an increasing concern since the Sept.
+has become an increasing concern since the Sept.
 11, 2001, terrorist attacks, when 37 Port Authority police officers died.
 The department now has the highest number of officers and commanders in its history, Difulco said.

 In February, airport officials began enforcing a rule that banned public parking within 300 feet of any terminal buildings.
 Additional passenger screening and random car searches were also started at Kennedy.